 The Thomas and Dorothy Leavey Foundation Interfaith Center is open for quiet reflection and respite 24 hours a day.
 It is located on the 1st floor behind Hospital Admitting and offers alcoves for meditation and prayer with artwork from the main spiritual traditions represented at Children's Hospital Los Angeles.
 The large sanctuary generates calm through nature imagery transcending any particular tradition.
 Feel free to also visit the adjacent Sharon D. Lund Reflection Garden.

-Spiritual service are open to all patients, families and staff members at our hospital:
+Spiritual services are open to all patients, families, and staff members at our hospital: